Pavneetsingh12/Weather/README.md

 # Weather
-This is my first project it is an weather application.
+This is my first project it is an weather web app.